theforeman/foreman_ansible_inventory/README.md

     "msg": "From Foreman host 50190bd1-052a-a34a-3c9c-df37a39550bf"
     }

-## Automatic ansible groups
+## Automatic Ansible groups

+The inventory will provide a set of groups, by default prefixed by 'foreman_'.
+If you want to customize this prefix, change the group_prefix option in /etc/ansible/foreman.ini.
+The rest of this guide will assume the default prefix of 'foreman'

-The hostgroup, location and organization of each host is created as ansible group with a foreman_<grouptype> prefix, all lowercase and problematic parameters removed.
+The hostgroup, location and organization of each host are created as Ansible groups with a foreman_<grouptype> prefix, all lowercase and problematic parameters removed.
 So e.g. the foreman hostgroup

     myapp / webtier / datacenter1

-would turn into the ansible group:
+would turn into the Ansible group:

     foreman_hostgroup_myapp_webtier_datacenter1

-Furthermore ansible groups can be created on the fly using the *group_patterns* variable in *foreman.ini* so that you can build up hierarchies using parameters on the hostgroup and host variables.
+Furthermore Ansible groups can be created on the fly using the *group_patterns* variable in *foreman.ini* so that you can build up hierarchies using parameters on the hostgroup and host variables.